williamvds/website/content/blog/softwareIUse.md

 +++
 title = "Software I use"
 description = """
 A catalogue of software I use and how.
-I also go in to things I'd like to try or improve in the future.
+I also go into things I'd like to try or improve in the future.
 """
 slug="software-i-use"